mwilliamson/python-mammoth/README.md

 ## Writing style maps

 A style map is made up of a number of style mappings separated by new lines.
+Blank lines and lines starting with `#` are ignored.

 A style mapping has two parts: